DS4Earth/sp2020/source/lessons/L1/course-environment-components.rst

 During this course, we will use different tools and applications for programming and communications:

 1. `JupyterLab`_ in a cloud computing environment, specifically the `ocean.pangeo.io <https://ocean.pangeo.io>`_ binderhub.
 This is a Jupyter hub provided by the open-source geoscience project `Pangeo <https://pangeo.io>`_.
 Pangeo operates two Jupyter hubs, `ocean.pangeo.io <https://ocean.pangeo.io>`_ and `hydro.pangeo.io <https://hydro.pangeo.io>`_.
 For this class, let's use ocean, but hydro can be a backup.

-2.
-3. `Git and GitHub`_ for version control and documentation
+2. `Git and GitHub`_ for version control and documentation

-4. `Slack`_ for communicating among course participants
+3. `Slack`_ for communicating among course participants
-5. `Voting / polling  <#voting-and-polling>`_ for interactive questions during the lectures

 JupyterLab